bmannakee/caller_paper/paper.md

 Experiment 2 is a 100X whole genome with ~29000 spiked variants, most of which are under 2% because of the way the simulation works.

-Experiment 8 is a 100X whole genome with the mutations from TCGA barcode TCGA-AA-3864-01A-01D-1981-10 spiked in.
+%Experiment 8 is a 100X whole genome with the mutations from TCGA barcode TCGA-AA-3864-01A-01D-1981-10 spiked in.
 There are almost no variants below 5%, which results in perfect calling at 100X.
-I do not understand how the AUROC = 1 and we still get the fraction called we get.
+I do not understand how the AUROC = 1 and we still get the fraction called we get. (remove)

+Experiment 10 is a 100X whole genome with the same variants as Experiment 2, but with a uniform vaf distribution.
+Prior method is still better, but in the uniform scenario there are only a small fraction of the total variants that are challenging to call.

 ***Going to need a table of AUROCs in the supplement for this***